top of page

 Meet Our Founder

 Jennifer A. Roberts is a child of God, wife, mother and community educator.
 For more than 20 years, she has curated high-quality, educational experiences for children that value them and center their needs.
 Roberts greatest joy as a mother to her two amazing children has been helping them learn about themselves and the world around them.
 Her greatest burden has been advocating within the public education system to secure an equitable education for her children and other children in her local community.
-It is this passion that prompted her to create a much-needed alternative to traditional education that prioritizes the needs of Black children, celebrates their heritage and values their cultural capital.
-Through Sawubona, Roberts aims to set a new standard in learning by educating with love and building healthy relationships with students and their families.
+It is this passion that prompted her to create a much-needed supplement to traditional education that prioritizes the needs of Black children, creates opportunities for critical thinking, celebrates their heritage and actively values their cultural capital.
+Through Sawubona, Roberts aims to set a new standard in learning by educating with love, building healthy relationships and empowering parents and guardians to facilitate their own learning experiences.

 As the daughter and daughter-in-love of two exemplary career educators, Roberts fully understands the impact of a high-quality educational experience and the profound effect that educational environments and educators have on students.
 She knows the value of connecting with students and valuing their humanity, including their racial identity.

 In 2021, the Prince George's County, Maryland native, founded Conversations in the Community, a non-profit organization dedicated to educational advocacy.
 For more than a decade, she has volunteered in Prince William County Schools in many capacities.
 Most recently, she served as the club sponsor for H.O.U.S.E.
 (Helping Our Unique School Excel) at Bull Run Middle School, an after-school club that she and her son co-founded.
 She has also served as a member of Battlefield High School's Principal's Advisory Council and the Superintendent's Advisory Council on Instruction.
-Roberts currently serves on the board of A Few Good MENtors, Inc., a non-profit organization that provides mentoring support to boys and young men ages 8-21.
+Roberts currently serves on the board of A Few Good MENtors, Inc., a non-profit organization that provides mentoring support to boys and young men ages 8-21 as well as on the board of the Jennie Dean Educational Foundation.

 An avid reader and champion for literacy that centers Black characters and their lived experiences, she is the author of the children's book, "Meet Kaliyah."
 She also is the creator of the blogsite, www.journeywithjenntoday.net, where she shares her life's journey as well as her thoughts on education in America.
 A proud graduate of Bowie State University, Roberts, holds a Bachelor of Science degree in Communications Media with a concentration in Public Relations.
 She makes her home with her family in Northern Virginia.